 You have been chosen by God to provoke the Jewish People to jealousy.

 Jealousy is not a bad trait in itself.
-In fact, last week, we unveiled one of God’s holy names: El Kanna (Jealous God).
+In fact, one of God’s holy names is El Kanna (Jealous God).

 His jealousy reveals how much He loves and protects His relationship with His Chosen People—Israel—a people whom He called to be set apart for holy purposes.